What is Breast Reduction Surgery?

 The breast reduction procedure is performed under general anaesthetic, usually taking two to three hours to complete.
 Patients are required to stay in hospital for one to two days post-surgery.

-Our Plastic Surgery Team
+Our Plastic Surgeon

 Contact Dr Turner’s office to make an appointment for a breast reduction consultation.
-We will look forward to helping you on your way to better physical and emotional health and an improved lifestyle.